 |Region (certain remaining areas)||3,070,000 VND (around 132 USD)|

-Wages paid to employees who had vocational training (for example: achieving a Bachelor’s degree) must be at least 7% higher than the minimum wage.
+Employees who have received vocational training (e.g., earning a Bachelor’s degree) must be paid at least 7% more than the minimum wage.

-Employees who work overtime should receive their payment as follow:
+Employees who work overtime should be paid as follows:

-- If working overtime on weekdays, at least 150% compared to normal wage payment;
+- If working weekday overtime, at least 150% of normal wage payment;

-- If working overtime on weekends, at least 200% compared to normal wage payment;
+- If working weekend overtime, at least 200% of normal wage payment;

-- If working overtime on holidays or paid leave, at least 300% (excluding any additional wages for those events) compared to normal wage payment;
+- If working overtime on holidays or paid leave, at least 300% of normal wage payment (excluding any additional wages for those events).

-As for night-shift work (from 10 pm to 6 am), employees will be paid at least 30% higher than normal wage payment.
+Employees working the night shift (from 10 p.m. to 6 a.m.) will be paid at least 30% more than their regular wage.

-It is the employers who will determine the working hours on a daily or weekly basis (but must inform their employees):
+Employers will set the working hours on a daily or weekly basis and notify the employees:

-- On a daily basis, normal working hours are no more than 8 hours.
+- Normal working hours are no more than 8 hours per day

-- On a weekly basis, normal weekly working hours are no more than 48 hours, and normal daily working hours are no more than 10 hours.
+- Normal weekly working hours are no longer than 48 hours, and normal daily working hours are no longer than 10 hours

-As an employer, you must make sure to entitle your employees to the following paid leave:
+As an employer, you must ensure that your employees have access to the following paid leave:

-There are 11 national holidays in Vietnam on which all employees can receive fully-paid days off:
+In Vietnam, there are 11 national holidays on which all employees are entitled to fully paid time off:

 - Calendar New Year Holiday: 1 day